derkork/openscad-graph-editor/manual/manual.md

 - _Red_ - a boolean value (true or false)
 - _Very Light Blue_ - a vector2 (a combination of 2 numbers), used for 2D coordinates
 - _Light Blue_ - a vector3 (a combination of 3 numbers), used for 3D coordinates
-- _Blue_ - a vector (a list of arbitrary length with arbitrary contents)
+- _Blue_ - an array (a list of arbitrary length with arbitrary contents)
 - _Yellow_ - a string (a text value)
 - _White_ - geometry (a 2D or 3D object)